wkolowski/Type-Theory-Wishlist/README.md

 s? (n : Nat) : Bool := n is s
 ```

 But we can use the `is` syntax to define much more than just discriminators.
-In the examples below, we show how to use `is` to define the `pred`ecessor function for naturals and `add`ition in a single line (TODO: this ignores the parameter-index distinction).
+In the examples below, we show how to use `is` to define the `pred`ecessor function for naturals and `add`ition as an one-liner (TODO: this ignores the parameter-index distinction).

 ```
 pred (n : Nat) : Option Nat :=